sevenecks/lambda-moo-programming/code/CodeScanner.md

 This allows you to reference the object as $code_scanner.

-Now, copy the code below into a text editor and change the obj# form #97 to whatever the obj# of your newly created Code Scanner object.
+Copy the code below into a text editor and change the object number from `#97` to the object number of your newly created Code Scanner.
 ```
 ;#97.description = {"MOO Code Scanner 1.1 by Brendan Butts <slither@sindome.org>", "", "Github: https://github.com/SevenEcks/lambda-moo-programming", "", "Usage: $code_scanner:scan_for_issues(OBJ, verbname)", "Usage: $code_scanner:display_issues($code_scanner:scan_for_issues(OBJ, verbname))", "", "If you integrate this with your @Program verb I recommend you make a copy of it first and test on that just in case!
 But you can always use .program if you mess up!"}
 @create #12654 named Code Scanner Utils:Code,Scanner,Utils,Code Scanner Utils